Weather Channel sold to independent studio, distributor

 LOS ANGELES (AP) — The Weather Channel is under new ownership.

-Entertainment Studios Inc. said Thursday that it’s acquired the channel’s parent company, Weather Group.
+Entertainment Studios Inc., an independent movie and TV producer and distributor, said Thursday it’s acquired the channel’s parent company, Weather Group.

-The independent movie and TV producer and distributor said in a news release that founder and owner Byron Allen purchased the company from the Blackstone Group, Bain Capital and Comcast-NBCUniversal.
+Byron Allen, founder and owner of Entertainment Studios, bought the Weather Group from the Blackstone Group, Bain Capital and Comcast-NBCUniversal, Entertainment Studios said.

-Media outlets reported the purchase price as $300 million.
-Entertainment Studios declined to confirm the figure.
+“The Weather Channel is a phenomenal asset,” Allen said in an interview.
+“It is the No. 1 weather news network in America.
+It’s a network that’s very important, that provides us information to protect our families and our lives.”

 Most Read Business Stories